c3rb3ru5d3d53c/binlex/docs/semantics.md

 - no attached diagnostics

 Use `Partial` when you can describe some of the instruction but not all of it.
-Attach `SemanticDiagnostic` values to explain what is missing.
+Attach `LirDiagnostic` values to explain what is missing.
 That is the preferred way to model unsupported or architecture-specific cases without inventing false precision.

 Use `Partial` for intrinsic-backed placeholders when the intrinsic is carrying architectural detail